-Who’s Your New Professor was the second solo album from The Sea and Cake’s Sam Prekop.
-Originally released in 2005 the LP version is back.
-Pressed on high quality virgin vinyl the LP edition comes with a free download coupon.
+Who’s Your New Professor is pressed on high quality virgin vinyl the LP edition comes with a free download coupon.

 To many, absence makes the heart grow fonder.
 However, to Sam Prekop followers, absence has caused a rabid eagerness normally reserved for only the most severe sort of fan.
 During the five years that have passed since the last (and first) Sam Prekop solo album, Prekop (who is the leader of The Sea and Cake) has kept plenty busy, releasing two full-length Sea and Cake albums, one EP, and becoming a well-known, well- shown, established painter and photographer.
 Finally, five years later, Prekop is back with the same band that helped make his solo debut one of the most beloved records of the past ten years, and has created another masterpiece of breezy, crisp offbeat pop perfection in his new album, Who's Your New Professor.